eterv/ts-plugin-scss-modules/README.md

 ## About this project

-This project was inspired by a Create React App [issue](https://github.com/facebook/create-react-app/issues/5677) and built on prior work from [`css-module-types`](https://github.com/timothykang/css-module-types).
+This project was inspired by [`typescript-plugin-css-modules`](https://github.com/mrmckeb/typescript-plugin-css-modules).